timroster/spring-petclinic/charts/README.md

 # Using helm to install petclinic

 An example [helm](https://helm.sh/) chart is included that will install this application.
 The mysql database is set through the spring profile argument to CMD in the Dockerfile so before deploying the application using helm, a copy of mysql needs to running with the service name of `mysql-mydb` exposed in the cluster.
 Note: the mysql db chart init container needs to run as root, so if you are using a system with pod security policies, the namespace for the deployment needs to allow pods with this priviledge.
-For IBM Cloud private, the minimum namespace pod-security policy needed is `ibm-anyund-psp`.
+For IBM Cloud private, the minimum namespace pod-security policy needed is `ibm-anyuid-psp`.

 ## Installing